-Cell Phone vs. VHF Radio
+Cell Phone v VHF Radio

-In my mind, the greatest piece of safety gear that you have on your boat is a simple VHF radio ("Sounding Smart on the Radio"; see "Your Radio - Installed Right?", see "Radio Gain - Shot Gun or Rifle"; see "Rescue-21 - 21st Century Savior".)
-As you may have read in Monday's newspapers, the USCG saved six sailors off a sinking sailing vessel on Sunday, June 1, 2008.
+In my mind, the greatest piece of safety gear that you have on your boat is a simple VHF radio.
+Several Sunday's ago, the USCG saved six sailors off a sinking sailing vessel.
 The skipper pressed the "Digital Selective Calling" button on his radio (they all come with that button now) and, since he had connected it to his GPS, it sent his GPS coordinates directly to USCG rescue personnel.
 Station Shinnecock dispatched one of their vessels (USCG Auxiliarist Joe Tarlentino of Center Moriches was aboard and part of the rescue team) directly to the stricken vessel.
 The boat sank to the bottom but all six mariners were saved.
 What if they hadn't had a GPS hooked in to their DSC-equipped radio?
 Frankly, much the same result would have happened.
 Rescue-21 would have been able to generate a line of bearing to the boat and the USCG would have raced down that line until they came upon the vessel.
 What about a cell phone call?
 To who - your wife?
 "Honey, send help!"
 How about the fishing vessel that is a half-mile away - but you don't have his cell phone number...
 Maybe you can strap the cell phone to a rocket flare and try to hit him with it.